NamNguyenResearch/NamNguyenResearch.github.io/_pages/about.md

 > ## News and Updates
 * **2019**
+	* **09/15**: I will be a TA for CS 271 - Computer Architecture and Assembly Language this Fall term.
 	* <span style='color: red'>**08/01**:</span> Our paper ["On Convergence of Projected Gradient Descent for Minimizing a Large-scale Quadratic over the Unit Sphere"](/publications#MLSP2019) has been accepted to [MLSP 2019](https://www.ieeemlsp.cc/)!
 We are now in [the top 10 student paper award finalists](https://www.ieeemlsp.cc/student-paper-award-finalists.html).
 	* **06/15**: I will be a TA for CS 290 - Web Development again this Summer term.
 Looking forward to a productive term!
 	* **04/01**: I will be a TA for two courses with the same name CS 290 - Web Development this Spring term.
 Looking forward to a productive term!